×

 What do expats find most challenging?

 "Expats in Nara often find the language barrier to be the most challenging aspect of the local culture.
 Japanese is a complex language with three different writing systems, and while some locals speak English, it is not widely spoken in Nara.
 Another challenge is the deep-rooted tradition and etiquette in Japanese culture.
 There are many unspoken rules and social norms that foreigners may not be aware of, which can lead to misunderstandings or unintentional disrespect.
 The work culture in Japan can also be a challenge for expats.
 The Japanese are known for their strong work ethic, often working long hours and rarely taking time off.
 This can be a significant adjustment for expats from cultures with a more balanced work-life approach.
 Japanese food culture can also be a challenge for some expats.
 While Japanese cuisine is internationally renowned, it can be quite different from Western food.
 Some expats may struggle with the variety of unfamiliar ingredients and dishes.
 Lastly, the cost of living in Nara can be high, particularly in terms of housing and dining out.
-This can be a financial challenge for expats, especially those who are not earning a local salary," said one expat in Nara.
+This can be a financial challenge for expats, especially those who are not earning a local salary," remarked one expat who made the move to Nara.

 Is there a lot of crime in Nara?